What Are FODMAPs? A Plain-English Guide

 Three things combine:

 3. Osmotic effect.
-FODMAPs are small and highly water-attracting.
+FODMAPs are small and water-attracting.
 Undigested FODMAPs drag water into the small intestine, which speeds transit and can trigger diarrhea in IBS-D, or feed fermentation further down.

-A brief history: where the diet came from
+Where the diet came from

 Who the diet helps